DETAILED ACTION

 Greyscale

-Regarding claim 10, Polak discloses the same invention as claimed (Figure 2 shown above for example), including an electrophysiological test method for an auditory brainstem implant based on cochlear nucleus action potentials (abstract: response recorded from stimulation array), comprising: implanting an ABI electrode sheet (Paragraph 7); using any one of to-be-tested ABI electrodes on the ABI electrode sheet as a stimulating electrode to emit an electrical stimulation (abstract; Paragraph 37), using any other one of the ABI electrodes on the ABI electrode sheet as a recording electrode of the stimulating electrode, the recording electrode being configured to receive an electrical stimulation signal transmitted by the stimulating electrode and record electrically-evoked cochlear nucleus action potentials(abstract; Paragraph 36); determining whether an electrically-evoked cochlear nucleus action potential target waveform is obtained: if an electrically-evoked cochlear nucleus action potential target waveform is obtained, the stimulating electrode being correctly placed; and if an electrically-evoked cochlear nucleus action potential target waveform is not obtained, the stimulating electrode being incorrectly placed, performing fine-tuning on a position of the stimulating electrode, and performing steps S2 to S4 after the fine-tuning, until the electrically-evoked cochlear nucleus action potential target waveform is obtained (Paragraph 9); and determining whether all of the to-be-tested ABI electrodes on the ABI electrode sheet have been tested: if all of the to-be-tested ABI electrodes on the ABI electrode sheet have been tested, ending an electrophysiological test process; and if not, performing step S2, and testing a next one of the to-be-tested ABI electrodes until all of the to-be-tested ABI electrodes have been tested (Paragraph 9; see also Paragraph 46: testing typically concludes when all electrodes have been tested).
+Regarding claim 10, Polak discloses the same invention as claimed (Figure 2 shown above for example), including an electrophysiological test method for an auditory brainstem implant based on cochlear nucleus action potentials (abstract: response recorded from stimulation array), comprising: implanting an ABI electrode sheet wherein the ABI electrode sheet comprises a plurality of ABI electrodes (Paragraph 7); selecting a first ABI electrode from the plurality of ABI electrodes on the ABI electrode sheet as a stimulating electrode to emit an electrical stimulation (abstract; Paragraph 37), selecting a second ABI electrode from the plurality of ABI electrodes on the same ABI electrode sheet as a recording electrode corresponding to the stimulating electrode, wherein the recording electrode is configured to receive an electrical stimulation signal from the stimulating electrode and record electrically-evoked cochlear nucleus action potentials(abstract; Paragraph 36); determining whether an electrically-evoked cochlear nucleus action potential target waveform is obtained: if an electrically-evoked cochlear nucleus action potential target waveform is obtained, determining that the stimulating electrode is correctly placed; and if an electrically-evoked cochlear nucleus action potential target waveform is not obtained, determining that the stimulating electrode is incorrectly placed, performing fine-tuning on a position of the stimulating electrode, and repeating operations S2 to S4 after the fine-tuning, until the electrically-evoked cochlear nucleus action potential target waveform is obtained (Paragraph 9); and determining whether all ABI electrodes on the ABI electrode sheet have been tested: if all ABI electrodes on the ABI electrode sheet have been tested, ending an electrophysiological test process; and if not, proceeding to operation S2, and testing a third ABI electrode selected from the plurality of ABI electrodes on the ABI electrode sheet until the rest of the plurality of ABI electrodes have been tested (Paragraph 9; see also Paragraph 46: testing typically concludes when all electrodes have been tested).

-Regarding claims 12-13, Polak discloses standard placement of a standard ABI electrode as recited (Paragraph 9; Figure 2).
+Regarding claim 12, Polak discloses standard placement of a standard ABI electrode as recited (Paragraph 9; Figure 2).

 Regarding claims 16-17, Polak discloses automatically recognizing an evoked action potential target waveform as recited (Paragraph 9).